 How Much Food Should a Rabbit Eat?
 Vet-Approved Options & Feeding Tips

 Proper nutrition is vital for good rabbit health, especially for pets.
-A domestic bunny won’t survive long in the wild while trying to find enough food.
+A domestic bunny will not survive long in the wild while trying to find enough food.
 According to the American Rabbit Breeders Association (ARBA), you have your choice of 49 recognized breeds 1.
 That’s an essential point since bunnies can range from a 2.5 pound Netherland Dwarf to the massive Flemish Giant, the largest of the bunch at around 15 pounds.
 Suffice it to say that the amount you should feed a rabbit is variable.

 However, it also depends on what you’re offering your pet.
 The ideal diet consists primarily of good quality hay ( and grass if possible).
 This should be supplemented with commercial pellets and leafy greens.
 Let’s break it down by the type of food you can give your bunny.
 We also have the data gleaned from centuries of domestication to provide additional context.